kieranfarrar04/dt-water-project/README.md

 ![Demo](images/demo.gif)

 A real-time hydraulic simulation dashboard for a water distribution network, made in Python utilising the WNTR (Water Network Tool for Resilience) package.
-This project demonstrates digital twin concepts that apply to real-world systems and are particularly useful for predictive maintenance and real-time monitoring across energy, aerospace, nuclear and utilities sectors.
+This project demonstrates a simulated digital twin that can be applied to real-world systems, allowing for predictive maintenance and real-time monitoring across energy, aerospace, nuclear and utilities sectors.

 This digital twin simulates a 7-node water distribution network with the ability to monitor the flow rates in the pipes and pressures at nodes in real-time.
 Users can interactively adjust system parameters and observe the responses throughout the network.